Flip in Blazor Diagram Component

 The FlipMode property is utilized to manage the flipping behavior of diagram objects.
 It determines whether the object should be flipped along with its associated ports , content and content text, or if these elements should remain in their original orientation during the flip operation.

-Note: The FlipMode property is exclusively applicable to nodes within the diagram.
-It does not affect connectors or any other diagram elements.
+Note: The FlipMode property applies only to nodes.
+It does not affect connectors or other diagram elements.

 The following code example shows how to flip the node.